Four focused tracks ensure every expert finds what matters most to their practice. Content Tailored to Your Professional Discipline

 Professor of Female Endocrinology & Exercise Physiology, Institute of Sport, Manchester Metropolitan University; Head, Centre of Excellence for Women in Sport

-Dr. Seth O’Neil
+A/Prof. Seth O’Neil

 Associate Professor, Research Director & Deputy Head of School, School of Healthcare, University of Leicester; Expert in Tendon Disorders